 Another substance that can be injected is called platelet-rich plasma (PRP).
 PRP is a concentration of blood clotting factors derived from the patient’s own blood.
 It may help support or even start the healing process.

 The skin over the tendon is thoroughly cleaned with an cleansing solution.
 A small needle is used to inject the contents of a syringe into the area surrounding the tendon.
 The patient may feel a slight prick and pressure in the injected area.
 Once the procedure is performed, an adhesive bandage is placed over the area.
 Some surgeons immobilize the foot and ankle in a walking boot for a short period after the injection.

 The numbing anesthetic agent usually works within a couple minutes.
-Depending on the type of agent used, the pain relief may last for two to ten hours.
-The steroid takes anywhere from three to 10 days to start decreasing inflammation.
+Depending on the type of agent used, the pain relief may last for 2-10 hours.
+The steroid takes anywhere from 3-10 days to start decreasing inflammation.
 The response to a tendon injection is different for every patient.
-Some patients experience total relief for many months; others do not obtain any relief.
+Some patients experience total relief for many months; others do not have any relief.